Ad Noctum: Chapter 7

 Telford gave Volker a dark look.
 “Replace ‘crush’ with ‘enemy’ and you’ll be closer.”

 “Yes.
-And one of the things that irritated the shit out of The Guy On The Tapes is that if you have the Ancient gene—it’s easier to learn their language.
+And one of the things that irritated the shit out of Tapes Guy is that if you have the Ancient gene—it’s easier to learn their language.
 The more genes you have, the easier it is to learn.
 I don’t know how.
 I don’t know why.
 He was so irritated about it that he barely admitted it was a real phenomenon, but it is.
 Maybe you’ll figure out how it works.”

 “Me?”
 Volker asked.